 The following scholars participated in the Buddhism and Economics Track of the conference: Knut Ims (Norwegian School of Economics, Bergen), Luk Bouckaert (Catholic University of Leuven), Rita Ghesquière (Catholic University of Leuven), Hendrik Opdebeeck (University of Antwerp), Manas Chatterji (Binghamton University, NY), Sanjoy Mukherjee (Indian Institute of Management, Shillong), Zoltan Valcsicsak (Hungary-Bhutan Friendship Society, Budapest), and Peter Daniels (Griffith University, Brisbane) .
 Finally I was not able to attend to conference but I produced a video presentation on „Buddhist Economics” for the conference.

-In December 2015 a new book by the world leading psychologist Albert Bandura (Stanford University) was published by Palgrave-Macmillan in New York.
+In December 2015 a new book by the world leading psychologist Albert Bandura (Stanford University) was published by Palgrave-Macmillan.
 Its title is „Moral Disengagement: How People Do Harm and Live with Themselves”.
-In his book Bandura analyses and extensively documents how decision makers in business, politics, and the media use different moral disengagement mechanisms for masking their reprehensible conduct and at the same time preserving their positive self-image.
-I had the privilege to write endorsement for Bandura’s book – along with Jon D. Hanson (Harvard Law School), Phil Zimbardo (Stanford University), Susan T. Fiske (Princeton University), and David A. Hamburg (Carnegie Corporation, New York).
+In this book Bandura analyses and extensively documents how decision makers in business, politics, and the media use different moral disengagement mechanisms for masking their reprehensible conduct, and at the same time preserving their positive self-image.
+I had the privilege to write an endorsement for Bandura’s book – along with Phil Zimbardo (Stanford University), Susan T. Fiske (Princeton University), and others.

 Giotto’s Angel in Cappella Scrovegni in Padua

-Economics is often called as ‘dismal science’.
+Economics is often called as a “dismal science”.
 It is not without reason.
 Economics capitalizes on the dark side of human nature, self-interest, greed, competition and the like.
-But this is not necessarily so.
-We need an ‘angelic economics’ which cultivates the best (and not the worst) of human actors: compassion, care, and generosity.
+But we need a more “angelic economics” which cultivates the best (and not the worst) of human actors: compassion, care, and generosity.
 All of us can live and function like angels.
-We can minimize the material throughput of our activities and do good for others – inspired by the genius of our angels.
+We can minimize the material throughput of our activities and do good for others – inspired by the genius of the angels.

 Future Earth (2016)